Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

   struct { int id; double value; } foo() { ... }

-We believe this can be accomplished largely by simply removing the prohibition in [dcl.fct]/11.
+We believe this can be accomplished largely by simply removing the prohibition in [dcl.fct]\ |para|\ 11.

 Second, we propose the addition of :cpp:`decltype(return)` to name |--| in a function signature |--| the return type of a previously declared function.
 This is consistent with recent changes to the language that have progressively relaxed the requirements for how return types are specified, and provides an optimal solution to the following problem: